ijonas/satstacker/README.md

 # Support for non-techies

-I appreciate the installation instructions might still be quiet daunting for a layperson to follow.
+I appreciate the installation instructions might still be daunting for a layperson to follow.
 Feel free to [open up an issue](https://github.com/ijonas/satstacker/issues) and ask questions.

 I'm also thinking of doing some Youtube videos to help newbies build a Raspberry Pi with Satstacker installed.